Environment, health & safety

 In their bulk elemental (i.e. metal) form, PGMs are generally considered inert and harmless – and many people choose platinum, for example, for special items of jewelry due to its rarity and purity, natural white colour, and resistance to tarnishing.

 The inertness of the PGM metals means that the extraction and refining of PGMs from mined ores requires aggressive, high energy processes and chemicals, and a variety of PGM compounds are found across the PGM industry that have properties very different to the elemental metals.
-The most well-known examples are the chloroplatinates – intermediates in the refining of platinum – which are potent sensitisers that can cause respiratory allergy in some workers exposed to them.
+The most well-known examples are the chloroplatinates – intermediates in the refining and recycling of platinum – which are potent sensitisers that can cause respiratory allergy in some workers exposed to them.